kubernetes-sigs/cri-tools/docs/benchmark.md

 ### Prerequisite

-Before running the test, you need to _ensure that the CRI server under test is running and listening on a Unix socket_ or a Windows tcp socket.
+Before running the test, you need to _ensure that the CRI server under test is running and listening on a Unix socket_ or a Windows named pipe.
 Because the benchmark tests are designed to request changes (e.g., create/delete) to the containers and verify that correct status is reported, it expects to be the only user of the CRI server.
 Please make sure that 1) there are no existing CRI-managed containers running on the node, and 2) no other processes (e.g., Kubelet) will interfere with the tests.

 ### Defining benchmarking parameters